 The ache in my jaw told me they were coming.
 It always cramps when BIG tears are threatening.
-People walked to and fro outside of my office door, so I had to hold the body-wracking sobs at bay.
+People walked to and fro outside of my office door, so I had to hold the body-wracking sobs at bay until I was alone.
 My jaw ached more.
 My throat tightened.
 I used the pain to focus and push through what I needed to do.
 Kids are counting on me and I was just reminded that I’ve failed another.

 I made it two more hours, working to ensure that LGBTQ students feel safe in schools.
 (And let’s be real, hoping to change society at the same time.)
 Then I posted the following to FaceBook before leaving my office for home:

 Read More →

 I know a lot of people are choosing a single word this year to focus their 2018 goals.
 I have a friend who’s chosen “simplify” and several others who’ve chosen “intentional” for their words.
 For them, this single word will become a mantra, a guide, to lead them through the year that they want to have.

 As I ruminated on what word I would choose if I chose only one, the word “abundance” came into my brain space and wouldn’t leave.
 I could SEE and FEEL the abundance of positive energy the Universe contains that I want to tap into, like a Jedi learning to use the Force.
 Read More →